burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. Due to the high entry level for C++ in Academia, high momentum belongs to Python, not to C++ at all.
 C++ is used only when necessary.
 Examples:
     - You need to work with the hardware directly
-    - You need to have algorithms/mathematical model that operates in real time
+    - You need to have algorithm/mathematical model that operates in real time
     - You need to be careful in terms of consumed memory

 4. The speed of development of the prototype is faster in Python for typical user space applications.
-Fast iterating is essential in a lot of cases because research and innovation deal with uncertainty all the time in various forms.
+Fast iteration is essential in a lot of cases because research and innovation deal with uncertainty all the time in various forms.

 5. C++, to some extent, forces you to be aware of the hardware level.
 It's not clear whether it is good or bad:

-   * On one side, when you want to try an idea, interpretable language provides a fast way to do that if you are not going to touch hardware features or operating system features and you will not measure actual time or bytes in any form.
+   * On one side, when you want to try an idea, interpretable language provides a fast way to do that if you are not going to touch hardware features or operating system features, and you will not measure actual time or bytes in any form.
    * On the other hand, widespread usage of interpretable languages will lead to situations in which many people will not know how the computer works.
 You will lose the ability to distinguish a big lie from a small lie and truth in the context of computing machines.

-6. The next problem that people with Python backgrounds face is the need to install Toolchains and Build systems.
-In fact, if you are new to these languages then you even have to learn the syntax of build systems e.g. [CMake](https://cmake.org/).
-With scripting language, such a thing is absent in the first place.
+6. The next problem that people with Python backgrounds face is the need to install Toolchains and build systems.
+In fact, if you are new to these languages, then you even have to learn the syntax of build systems, e.g., [CMake](https://cmake.org/).
+With a scripting language, such a thing is absent in the first place.
 Once you have the interpreter installed, and you install needed libraries via the package manager in scripting languages, you just launch the script if it implements standalone functionality (conceptually).

 People continue to predict that C++ will die.
 It's an ongoing and fun *three-decade* process, but it is not happening.
 It seems that the fundamental things of the language make it *immortal*, even though the language tends to be more complex.